reejungkim/DynamicPricing/README.md

 <b>Dynamic pricing can be used in various price setting methods.</b>

+What needs to be considered for choosing dynamic pricing algorithm.

+- Maximize the profit
+- Minimize customer churn
+- Attract competitors’ customers
+- Improve customers’ experience and maintain loyalty

 Three of the most common methods are cost-based, competitor-based, and demand-based.

 - Cost-based pricing “adjusts prices dynamically according to business costs and keeps profit margins on a certain level.”